1. Introduction to Techno-Orientalism

 Another recent film that subverts the subservient female cyborg narrative is Cake.
 Anne Hu, a Taiwanese American filmmaker, writer, editor, and actor, directed the film, which had its world debut at the 2017 DC Asian Pacific American Film Festival.
 In the film, she portrays a high-tech Asian sex robot ordered by a young white couple who want to add spark to their sex life by deploying the stereotype of a racialized sex robot who turns the stigma on its head by forcing the audience to take a look at themselves.
 The film also forces the audience to question their objectification and fetishization of Asian women.

-5. Conclusion of Techno Orientalism Debate
+5. Conclusion and Key Takeaways of Techno-Orientalism Debate

 Sources of this Article: